Uniforms and insignia of the Red Army (1917–1922): Tunics and greatcoats

 Various wool and cotton field shirts – all called gymnastiorkas – were very common, especially amongst the lower ranks.
 These all had standing collars fastened by two buttons as well as two or three buttons that, along with the opening to be fastened, stopped about halfway down the khaki-olive shirt – they could turn an off white with enough hard wear and washing however.
-Among commanders 'French' tunics were popular, this being a slang term for tunics of British or American style: Such tunics typically having turnover or standing collars, four external pockets (two chest and two waist), and buttoned cuff flaps.
+Among commanders 'French' tunics were popular, this being a slang term for tunics of British or American style: Such tunics typically had turnover or standing collars, four external pockets (two chest and two waist), and buttoned cuff flaps.
 Officers additionally wore kitels which were similar to the 'French' but with standing collar, internal skirt pockets, and no cuff flaps.
 Black leather jackets of varying styles were also popular among Red commanders just as it came to be in the last war.

 The standard-issue greatcoat (shinel) was double-breasted with a falling collar and was grey to brown with hooks instead of buttons, some with decorative buttons, or light blue-grey with two rows of six buttons– an officer's variant.
 The cavalry coat was longer, cut just above the ankle rather than mid-shin, and had cuffs that curved to a point at the back and front; all were cinched at the rear with a half-belt and two buttons.
 Sometimes a bashlyk, a kind of stand-alone hood, would be worn as well.

 Leg and footwear

-The Red Army on the march.
-They wear furashka caps, gymnastiorkas, sharovari trousers, and puttees.
+A Red Army parade in Harkov (1920): They wear furashka caps, gymnastiorkas, sharovari trousers, and puttees.
 Note the prevalence of lapti peasant shoes.
 None of these men seem to be wearing Red Army insignia; this, along with sharing the same uniforms, would often lead to Reds and Whites mistaking each other for allies, or friends for enemies, during the Civil War.

 All men wore trousers (sharovari) of some kind.
 For many officers these took the form of breeches whilst most soldiers wore semi-breeches – tight at the calf and loose at the thigh but less so than full breeches.
 Once again leather was especially popular with commanders.